gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 The Captain's House watched over Starboard Town from the top of Slip Street like a shepherd watching her flock.
 The old captain had still been living there when Erileine was born.
-After his death, it had been empty until Razi had arrived to catalog its eclectic collection of old books and yellowing papers.
+After his death, it had been empty until Razi had arrived one morning with a letter from the current captain saying that he was to catalog its eclectic collection of old books and yellowing papers.

 That morning, the walled garden in front of the house was a riot of